opafix/CUCC_Tackle/CSVs/README.md

 accidental Unserground Use
 - Lead Acid Kit piled ready for responsible disposal
 - All books and paper records moved to attic to avoid damp
+- Some kit not yet counted as it's in Wookey's van:
+- Need to go back and recheck slings as only 5 listed and there are definitely more than 5
+- Need to count belts for OCD reasons
+- Need to gear tape SRT kits
+- Need to retag all rope with heat shrink and Polish bands length-system
+- Need to contact UL to see if we can offload old log books for safekeeping